ActionComplete helps people around the world become purposeful,

 assignments, errands, and to-dos and put a stop to leaks through the cracks.

-On this site you will learn about ActionComplete GTD Toolkit.
-Remember that your feedback is
+On this site you will learn about various ActionComplete products.
+Your feedback is very

 important to us.
-Get engaged and tell us what you think - you have a vote in shaping the future of
+Please let us know what you think because you have a vote in shaping the future of

 The way ActionComplete for Web calculates due dates for recurring tasks and the tasks